 More unified, stronger enforcement

-Currently, if you’re confused about compliance with workplace rights, you might need to contact several different agencies.
-From April 2026, there’s one place to go.
-That’s helpful but it also means the FWA will have more resources and clearer strategic focus than the current fragmented system.
+Previously, if you were confused about compliance with workplace rights, you might have needed to contact several different agencies.
+Now there’s one place to go.
+That’s helpful but it also means the FWA has more resources and clearer strategic focus than the previous fragmented system.

 Holiday Pay and Statutory Sick Pay enforcement coming